microsoft/hlsl-specs/proposals/0013-expanded-comparison-sampling.md

- mesh stages if lacking hardware support for mesh derivatives) Using `SampleCmpBias`, `SampleCmpGrad`, and the new `CalculateLevelOfDetail*` overloads in an unsupported shader model on a supported stage and verify that a special error indicating the require version is produced.
+ mesh stages if lacking hardware support for mesh derivatives) Using `SampleCmpBias`, `SampleCmpGrad`, and the new `CalculateLevelOfDetail*` overloads in an unsupported shader model on a supported stage and verify that a special error indicating the required version is produced.

 ### Validation Testing